apache/yetus/asf-site-src/source/documentation/in-progress/precommit/docker.html.md

 Dockerfile images will be named with a test-patch prefix and suffix with either a date or a git commit hash.
 By using this information, test-patch will automatically manage broken/stale container images that are hanging around if it is run in `--robot` mode.
 In this way, if Docker fails to build the image, the disk space should eventually be cleaned and returned back to the system.
 The docker mode can also be run in a "safe" mode that prevents deletions via the `--dockerdelrep` option.
 Specifying this option will cause test-patch to only report what it would have deleted, but not actually remove anything.

+If you are using a system such as [Travis CI](../robots/travisci) that has strict limits on logging, the `--docker-build-output` option can control whether the `docker build` process is sent to the screen.

 ### COPY and ADD in Dockerfiles

 In order to use both 'YETUS CUT HERE' and a Dockerfile that uses COPY and ADD directives, the Docker API must be version 18 or higher.
 If the API version is 17 or lower, the Dockerfile will be copied to a temporary directory to be processed, thus removing the Docker build context in the process.